WeaselGames/godot_luaAPI/README.md

 While the original purpose of this module was for my own use I understand more may find it useful.
 If a feature is missing that you would like to see feel free to create a [Feature Request](https://github.com/Trey2k/lua/issues/new?assignees=&labels=feature%20request&template=feature_request.md&title=) or submit a PR

-By default lua executes on its own detached thread.
-If thread saftey is required you can either use mutex locks or disable threading.
+By default threaded is disabled, however please keep in mind if you plan on using threading the Lua object should be a global to prevent it form being destroyed before a thread finishes executing.

-To use you can either [Compile from source](#compiling) or if you are on windows or linux you can download one of the pre built binarays from th [releas](https://github.com/Trey2k/lua/releases) page.
+To use you can either [Compile from source](#compiling) or if you are on windows or linux you can download one of the pre built binarays from the [releas](https://github.com/Trey2k/lua/releases) page.

 **Default lua libs loaded**
 - base